ravenrebels/egowallet/README.md

 How can we do that?
 Well Raven Core wallet has a configuration feature called "walletnotify". "walletnotify" will run a script everytime something happens in your wallet.

+tricker.js is the script/file that is keeping your Firebase project in sync.

 Create a script, if you are on Windows you can create a .bat file, that will tricker ./server/ticker Example of ticker.bat
 ```